CUUATS/lrtp/content/overview/transportation/index.md

 the road.
 Bicycling is the only transportation mode that is consistently used by an average of 15 percent of all respondents in every age group (Figure 7.9).
 Figure 7.10 shows the bike comments that were able to be mapped.
+{{<image src="intersection.jpg"
+alt="a bike and automobiles wait at a stop light in an urban area" caption="Race Street and Main Street, Urbana, 2014" position="center">}}
 ## Transit
 Buses are an excellent and inexpensive option for traveling around the Champaign-Urbana community and across the region.
 Buses are able to accommodate